MonnammeTshepang/test-repo/README.md

 Steps for docker image build are described in the proper dockerfile files

 ## Kafka Configuration
 Kafka configuration is set in application.properties file.
-Additionaly following secrets should be set e.g. as environment variables.
+Additionally, following secrets should be set e.g. as environment variables.
 ```
 mp.messaging.incoming.kmnr.schema.registry.ssl.truststore.password
 kafka.sasl.jaas.config
 mp.messaging.incoming.kmnr.basic.auth.user.info
 ```

 ##Database configuration
 Application is configured to work with Postgresql database.
 Following secret need to be set e.g. as environment variable